MarcoDorantes/XlsxCommand/README.md

 ### Installation process
 The installation process includes a location for the ```XlsxCommand``` module.
 Such location is determined by the ```Scope``` parameter of the ```Install-Module``` CmdLet.
 The accessibility of the installed module is determined by the value of that ```Scope``` parameter (accessible to all users of the computer or accessible only to the current user of the computer).
-As the default value for the ```Scope``` parameter varies, review the documentation about it: [Install-Module -Scope parameter](https://learn.microsoft.com/en-us/powershell/module/powershellget/install-module#-scope)
+As the default value for the ```Scope``` parameter varies, checking  the related documentation is in order: [Install-Module -Scope parameter](https://learn.microsoft.com/en-us/powershell/module/powershellget/install-module#-scope)
 ```
 Install-Module -Name XlsxCommand
 ```